 - Taubman College of Architecture and Urban Planning****

 All applicants follow the same basic steps to apply to U-M (although there are variations for transfer and international students).
 First, you need to fill out and submit either the Common Application or Coalition Application.
-Please note that both application options include specific University of Michigan questions in addition to those required by the Common and Coalition application options.
+Please note, you will need to complete specific University of Michigan questions in addition to those required by the Common and Coalition application options.
 There is no advantage to submitting one over the other.

 The University of Michigan expects all applicants to be familiar with and abide by the Common App Fraud Policy, which prohibits Registered Users from using the tool for for any fraudulent, unlawful, deceptive, or other harmful or injurious purposes, including but not limited to the transmission of materially inaccurate or untrue information.
 The Policy also prohibits the use of AI systems to generate content.

 *Due to capacity constraints, students who apply for admission into the College of LSA or the College of Engineering and are considering computer science as a major must now request selection into the major on the Common Application.
 For additional information, visit the Computer Science and Engineering Admissions webpage.